keithsjohnson/PostcodeLocation/Readme.md

    d.
 Upload postcodes.csv to S3 with subscription to SQS PostcodeLocationFileQueue (ToDo)
    e.
 Receive messages from PostcodeLocationFileQueue
    f.
 Send Postcode Location Display requests to Map
    g.
-Package application in jar and Dockerfile for running on AWS (ToDo)
+Package application in jar and Dockerfile for running on AWS
+   h.
+Deploy Docker zip to AWS using terraform (ToDo 1)

 2. Postcode Location Request Receiver (9001)
    a.
 Receives REST Postcode Requests
    b.
 Sends Postcode to SQS PostcodeLocationFinderQueue
    c.
 Stores Requests in DynamoDB Table PostcodeLocationRequests  (ToDo 3)
    d.
-Package application in jar and Dockerfile for running on AWS (ToDo 2)
+Package application in jar and Dockerfile for running on AWS
+   e.
+Deploy Docker zip to AWS using terraform (ToDo 1)

 3. Postcode Location Finder (9002)
    a.
 Receives messages from PostcodeLocationFinderQueue